kubevirt/community/design-proposals/api-review.md

 In order to achieve the stability, quality and consistency of APIs like the core Kubernetes APIs this document proposes the following changes:

-- For api reviewers: There should be a one or more engineers that review api breaking changes on a regular basis.
+- For API reviewers: There should be a one or more engineers that review api breaking changes on a regular basis.
 - For contributors: There should be a guide explaining how to merge and api change
 - Tools and tests: Tools and automation that can be helpful to reduce human burden and errors to carry-out api changes